Fourier dimension of imaginary Gaussian multiplicative chaos: Abstract

 \section{Abstract}

-We study the Fourier coefficients of imaginary Gaussian multiplicative chaos (GMC) on the unit circle.
-Under the subcritical phase $\beta\in(0,1)$, we show that the Fourier dimension is $1-\beta^2$ and prove a central limit theorem for the rescaled coefficients.
+We study the high-frequency Fourier asymptotics of imaginary Gaussian multiplicative chaos on the unit circle, a complex-valued random distribution formally given by $\M=\exp(\ii\beta X)$, where $X$ is a log-correlated Gaussian field.
+In the subcritical phase $\beta\in(0,1)$, we prove that its Fourier dimension, defined by the optimal polynomial decay exponent of $|\widehat\M(n)|^2$, is almost surely equal to $1-\beta^2$.
+This result holds for a broad class of log-correlated fields whose covariance differs from the exact logarithmic kernel by a sufficiently regular function.